The Myth of Orpheus and Eurydice: Don’t Look Back!

 Orpheus and Eurydice, Guido Reni, 1596–97, Yale University Art Gallery.

 Generally, Orpheus has been considered a heroic figure carrying out a noble, romantic deed in the name of love.
 However, Plato, known for his negative stance on art, did not view Orpheus’ myth in the same light.
-In contrast, he thought that Orpheus was a coward for not dying to meet Eurydice right away:
+In Plato’s Symposium, Phaedrus talking to Socrates says that Orpheus was a coward who was afraid of dying and instead tried to bring Eurydice back to life:

 “But Orpheus, the son of Oeagrus, the harper, they (the gods) sent empty away, and presented to him an apparition only of her whom he sought, but herself they would not give up, because he showed no spirit; he was only a harp-player, and did not-dare like Alcestis to die for love, but was contriving how he might enter hades alive; moreover, they afterwards caused him to suffer death at the hands of women, as the punishment of his cowardliness.”
 (Plato, Symposium)